rsato1007/meal-planner-cli/DEVELOPMENT.md

 # Current Status
 - Meal Service is basically done, now I need to start building out DailyMeals service.
 After that will be MealPlannerService, then we'll start building some actual commands and scripts.

+- Another thing to consider is some validation in each method to avoid issues (for example, passing an invalid type, null, etc.);

 # Code Components to Consider
 ## Persistent Storage
 - Starting off, we need to ensure the data is persistent.
 I was thinking either .txt or .json file.